ITfoxtec/FoxIDs/docs/control.md

 A tenant contains a master track, from where the entire tenant is configured.
 The master track contains a user repository and on creation only one administrator user.

-Normally you should not change the master track configuration or add new up-parties or down-parties, but it is possible.
+Normally you should not change the master track configuration or add new up-parties or application registrations, but it is possible.
 You can e.g., by adding an up-party gain single sign-on (SSO) to the master track.

 ### Create administrator user(s)